GitHub Integrations [2026]: How to Optimize Your Workflows

 But that’s as far as the similarities go.

-OAuth apps must configure webhooks independently for every repository, while GitHub apps come with built-in, centralized webhooks.
+OAuth apps must configure webhooks independently for every repository, while GitHub apps come with built-in webhooks that work across all repositories in an organization.

 GitHub apps can act independently of the user, while OAuth apps can’t.
 Only organization owners can install GitHub apps in a repository; users can’t be granted this access.
 For OAuth apps, the owner can grant installation access to authenticated users upon request.